LiangRenDev/trigger-trello/README.md

 # trigger-trello

-Create a workflow to generate trello card
+Create a workflow to generate trello card, take release version as input